SSY229/Calculator/README.md

 This calculator able to let user perform basic calculation, including add, subtract, multiply, divide and equals.

 ## Limitations
-This calculator only can add/subtract/multiply/divide by two numbers.
+This application limits the number input and allow only one calculation per time